boostedtechnology/livecoding-django-2/README.md

 The other test files are defined but should not work until you implement the tasks.

-## Task 1: Implement DELETE /accounts/:id/ endpoint

-We want to be able to delete an account by its ID.
-Add a new endpoint to the controller to delete an account by its ID.

 ## Task 1: Allow adding medical history to pets

 **Context**